The One Thing All Angry Men Have In Common

 Well, physical abuse.
 That teaches a boy that he is not a person, that he is an object, that whoever is abusing him can do whatever he wants with him — especially hitting on the head, that’s a humiliating thing that leads to feelings of inferiority.
 I think, again, the confusion as to what it means to be a man these days contributes to that.
 We’ve had some significant financial down turns in the last 20 years — the dot com bubble in 2001, the big recession in 2008.
 I think all of those challenged a lot of men’s self-confidence and caused them, a lot of times, to have to reexamine their identities as men.

-How have your own views about anger and attitudes towards treating and addressing anger changed over the years, as you’ve practiced?
+How have your own views about anger and attitudes toward treating and addressing anger changed over the years, as you’ve practiced?

 I am concerned.
 I think over the last 10 or 15 years or so a lot of aspects of our culture have gotten increasingly aggressive.
 There is an acceptance of humiliating trash talk in sport, many of our political bodies sit and scream at each other instead of getting anything positive accomplished, I think a lot of people value belligerence in and of its own self, so that belligerence is now a virtue.
 I think there’s a lot of disturbing trends in our culture in the last 20 years.